Headed Outdoors? Bear Safety Tips – Part Two

 Seeing a black bear in the wild is an unforgettable experience.
 While bear attacks are very uncommon and black bears rarely become aggressive when encountered, knowing how to respond if you do see a bear will help you relax and appreciate these special moments.

 - If you see a bear before it notices you, stand still, observe and enjoy, then quietly move away.
-Never approach bears or try to creep in closer for a better look.
+Never approach bears or try to creep in closer for a close-up photo or better look.

 - If a bear sees you, stay calm, stay with your group and back away slowly.
 Never run; running can trigger a chase response and you can’t outrun a bear.